Semaglutide and Tirzepatide Medically Supervised Weight Loss Protocol

 The weight loss has been consistent, and it has happened with ease.
 Dr. Cara has been amazing at guiding me through the process and helping me create a lifestyle diet so that this can be the gift that keeps on giving.
 I feel better than ever.”

-Semaglutide Weight Loss Program: Frequently Asked Questions
+Our Compounded Semaglutide and Tirzepatide Weight Loss Program: Frequently Asked Questions

 Glucagon-like peptide 1 (GLP-1) is a hormone that causes huge effects on the regulation of blood sugar by stimulating glucose-dependent insulin secretion.
 Insulin is a hormone that promotes sugar uptake by the cells, stores sugar as glycogen, promotes the building of fat, and signals the body to build skeletal muscle.
 In addition, GLP-1 inhibits glucagon release (which slows down the release of sugar into the blood so that you burn more fat), slows down gastric emptying (makes you feel full), and lowers the desire for food intake (because you feel full).